koenrane/KR-new-site/content/design.md

 | Total WEBM size | 61MB |
 | Overall space savings from MP4 -> WEBM | 20% |

 Table: Both of these formats are good compared to GIFs.
 My WEBM files were 10x lighter than my GIFs!
 For example: [the "goose in a pond" video](https://assets.turntrout.com/static/pond.webm) weighed 561KB in GIF format.
-The WEBM weighs 58KB and the MOV weighs 260KB.
+The MP4 weighs 260KB while the WEBM weighs 58KB.

 So why not just always use WEBM?
-There's a catch: while [Safari technically "supports" WEBM](https://caniuse.com/webm), _Safari refuses to autoplay & loop WEBMs, or to render transparency_.
+While [Safari technically "supports" WEBM](https://caniuse.com/webm), _Safari refuses to autoplay & loop WEBMs, or to render transparency_.
 After reading [an article on how to stably display transparent videos across browsers](https://rotato.app/blog/transparent-videos-for-the-web), I implemented the following scheme:

 ```html
 <video [attributes]>